 What are the benefits of a biomass boiler?

-There are plenty of benefits that come with a biomass boiler.
-Here are some of the main ones below:
+There are plenty of positives that come with a biomass boiler.

 What are the disadvantages?